 Firefighting water pipes are central elements of preventive and defensive fire protection in buildings, industrial plants, infrastructure structures, and tunnel construction.
 They ensure the rapid provision of water at draw-off points such as wall hydrants or fire department inlets.
 In practice, firefighting water pipes frequently intersect with construction and deconstruction processes: during building gutting and cutting, concrete demolition and special demolition, rock excavation and tunnel construction, as well as special operations.
 Especially where concrete pulverizers, rock and concrete splitters, or other hydraulic tools are used, protection, upgrading, and the temporary assurance of firefighting water availability are essential.
+In technical language, such networks are also referred to as fire mains or standpipe systems in certain regions.
 This article classifies the term technically, describes functionality, operation, and testing, and shows how work on load-bearing structures and pipeline zones can be safely and compliantly coordinated with fire protection.
+It also outlines coordination mechanisms for phased construction so that firefighting water remains available throughout all project stages.

 A firefighting water pipe is a permanently installed piping system for the provision-based distribution of firefighting water inside or outside buildings.
 This includes, in particular, risers (dry, wet, or wet/dry), ring mains supplying wall hydrants, inlet lines for the fire department, as well as associated valves, shut-off and safety devices.
+Depending on the jurisdiction, such systems are aligned with the concept of a standpipe or fire main and include defined test points, drains, and pressure relief elements.
 A firefighting water pipe enables the rapid withdrawal of water in the required quantity and pressure head for firefighting, thereby supporting both operational fire protection measures and fire department operations.
-It is part of the technical building equipment and must be planned, constructed, marked, operated, and maintained in conjunction with the fire protection concept.
+It is part of the technical building equipment and must be planned, constructed, marked, operated, and maintained in conjunction with the fire protection concept, with emphasis on clear accessibility, tamper protection, and unmistakable labeling.

 Functionality and structure of the firefighting water pipe